huhuzizi/CAPS-mininet/kernel-module-readme.md

 Download password： gczb
 sudo password: master

-If you have any questions, please email to jinbinhu@csu.edu.cn.
+If you have any questions, please email to jinbinhu@126.com